 "This is as big a disappointment as we have had around here in a long time," Giants coach Tom Coughlin said.

 The Eagles led 10-3 at the half and blew a chance to extend the lead in the third quarter when Aaron Ross intercepted Young in the end zone on a second-and-9 from the New York 16.

 New York eventually tied it early in the fourth quarter on a 24-yard TD pass from Manning to Cruz.
 It was set up two plays earlier when Manning rolled out of the pocket and found Hakeem Nicks for a 47-yard gain on third down to the Eagles 24.

 Manning was 18 of 35 for 264 yards, and Cruz had six catches for 128 yards.
 The Giants' running game failed to get going, rushing for just 29 yards.

-The first half was typical of an Eagles-Giants meeting: chippy, intense, hard-fought and, not surprisingly, ugly.
+The first half was typical of an Eagles-Giants meeting: chippy, intense, hard-fought and ugly.

 Jackson set up both of the Eagles' scores in the first half.
-He caught a 32-yard pass early in the second quarter to set up a 33-yard field goal by Alex Henery and then brought back excruciating memories from last season with a 51-yard punt return that was a carbon copy of his winning 65-yard punt return on the final play of the Eagles' 38-31 Meadowlands Miracle, a game Philadelphia rallied from a 21-point deficit in the final seven-plus minutes.
+He caught a 32-yard pass early in the second quarter to set up a 33-yard field goal by Alex Henery and then brought back excruciating memories from last season with a 51-yard punt return that was a carbon copy of his winning 65-yard punt return on the final play of the Eagles' 38-31 win.

 It didn't matter.
 One play later, Young found former Giants receiver Steve Smith cutting under the zone and he easily outran linebacker Mathias Kiwanuka into the end zone with 1:22 left in the half.